 In addition to didactic work, participants are assigned to observe practicing physicians and researchers performing the typical functions of their professions.
 Special focus is directed towards the provision of care in health professional shortage areas and medically underserved areas/populations in California.

 Funding for these programs is provided by the University of California Academic Preparation & Educational Partnership, David Geffen School of Medicine.

-The UCLA Pre-medical Enrichment Program (UCLA PREP) is a one week nonresidential summer program that aims to provide promising pre-medical students from educationally and financially disadvantaged backgrounds, with the means of strengthening their ability and readiness to study medicine.
+The UCLA Pre-medical Enrichment Program (UCLA PREP) is a four-week nonresidential summer program for promising pre-medical students from educationally and financially disadvantaged backgrounds, that aims to strengthen student ability and readiness to study medicine.